 Ribbon blender also referred to as a double helical ribbon agitator consists of inner and outer ribbons.
-The outer ribbon moves materials from the ends towards the centre of the trough and the inner ribbon moves the material towards the outside of the trough (that is from the centre to the ends) during blending operations.
+The outer ribbon moves materials from the ends towards the center of the trough and the inner ribbon moves the material towards the outside of the trough (that is from the center to the ends) during blending operations.
 Axial movement results from the difference in the peripheral speed of the outer and inner ribbons along the horizontal axis of the blender.
 Radial movement, on the other hand, is achieved as a result of the rational motion of the ribbons.
-These movements (radial and counter-current axial movements) facilitate the formation of a homogenous mix of the material within 15-20 minutes of startup with 90-95 % or better homogeneity.
+These movements (radial and counter-current axial movements) facilitate the formation of a homogenous mix of the material within 15-20 minutes of startup with 90 – 95 % or better homogeneity.

 Mixing efficiency of a ribbon blender is affected by